-- Track improvements value £25000 carried out in Elgin Yard to permit traffic to run - Access to distilleries for loading ISO tanks tested - · Pathing to and operation of the yard - Optimum wagon/container combination to maximise gauge availability - Alliance between Network Rail DB Schenker JG Russell and HITRANS to successfully operate trains - Solutions to the contractual/liability issues - Tested the market for 33000 litre ISO tanks vs. 26000 litre ISO tanks - Operated the terminal in a safe and secure manner - Satisfied the distillers' requirements for tank cleaning - · Alterations to distillers' loading infrastructure - Widespread media and trade press coverage including BBC news - Environmental benefit study
+- Track improvements value £25000 carried out in Elgin Yard to permit traffic to run - Access to distilleries for loading ISO tanks tested - Pathing to and operation of the yard - Optimum wagon/container combination to maximise gauge availability - Alliance between Network Rail DB Schenker JG Russell and HITRANS to successfully operate trains - Solutions to the contractual/liability issues - Tested the market for 33000 litre ISO tanks vs. 26000 litre ISO tanks - Operated the terminal in a safe and secure manner - Satisfied the distillers' requirements for tank cleaning - Alterations to distillers' loading infrastructure - Widespread media and trade press coverage including BBC news - Environmental benefit study

-In addition to bulk sprit, seed potatoes for export in reefers, empty whisky casks in deep sea containers and, significantly, food product for export were consigned
+In addition to bulk sprit, seed potatoes for export in reefers, empty whisky casks in deep sea containers and, significantly, food product for export were consigned.

-3.4.6 COMMUNITIES, PARTICIPATION AND INTEGRATION
+3.4.9 COMMUNITIES, PARTICIPATION AND INTEGRATION

-- 3.4.6.1 The strategy supports the aim of equality of access right across the region meaning that people in all geographical areas, and people with accessibility needs, can travel in comfort, at an affordable cost and in a reasonable time to the places that they need to get to in order that they can play an active role in their community.
-Services and connections across the region are often lifeline in nature. - 3.4.6.2 The RTS supports the aim to maintain and improve the bus and community transport networks across the region, particularly identifying gaps within the network, either geographically or in keeping with the National Accessible Travel Framework for disabled people.
-That said, the budgetary constraints of the last decade have, and are leading to disinvestment in transport services and support; it is important that HITRANS recognises this and captures the nature of consequences as a result of cuts to some transport budgets.
-Impacts will be felt differently by different individuals and in different areas, and so consideration will be given to using a locality-based approach to consider the effects. - 3.4.6.3 The strategy addresses the provision of travel information covering all means of travel around the region and connections into and out of the region.
+- 3.4.9.1 The strategy supports the aim of equality of access right across the region meaning that people in all geographical areas, and people with accessibility needs, can travel in comfort, at an affordable cost and in a reasonable time to the places that they need to get to in order that they can play an active role in their community.
+Services and connections across the region are often lifeline in nature. - 3.4.9.2 The RTS supports the aim to maintain and improve the bus and community transport networks across the region, particularly identifying gaps within the network, either geographically or in keeping with the National Accessible Travel Framework for disabled people.
+That said, public sector budgetary constrains have led to disinvestment in transport services and support; it is important that HITRANS recognise this and captures the nature of consequences as a result of cuts to some transport budgets.
+Impacts will be felt differently by different individuals and in different areas, and so consideration will be given to using a locality-based approach to consider the effects.
+There is much to do to improve accessibility across the region.
+Many of the projects identified in the strategy will specifically target access improvements which will particularly benefit people who are older or who are disabled.
+That said, a lack of funding for investment continues to be a barrier to timely progress being made across the region. - 3.4.9.3 The strategy addresses the provision of travel information covering all means of travel around the region and connections into and out of the region.
 This includes promoting and continuously improving travel information systems for all travellers.
-It also includes maintaining and extending the coverage of Real Time Information systems that already cover parts of the region, ensuring common approaches to information and integration and ensuring that the specific needs of disabled and other groups are catered for: - 3.4.6.4 Good travel information has a key role in supporting decision-making towards active travel and public transport options.
-The RTS and HITRANS and their partners can positively influence individuals in their journey making behaviour. - 3.4.6.5 Those travelling must also have the ability to seamlessly move through various individual links in their journey, which is improved through effective integrated facilities and ticketing. - 3.4.6.6 In terms of bus services, it is imperative that travel by bus is reliable, and that buses are easy to use, with integrated fares and tickets, which are affordable.
+It also includes maintaining and extending the coverage of Real Time Information systems that already cover parts of the region, ensuring common approaches to information and integration and ensuring that the specific needs of disabled and other groups are catered for: - 3.4.9.4 Good travel information has a key role in supporting decision-making towards active travel and public transport options.
+The RTS and HITRANS and their partners can positively influence individuals in their journey-making behaviour.
+We will continue to work with all partners to ensure that travel information is provided in the most usable, accurate and available format across the region.
+The wide mix of travel modes and means across the region is particularly challenging.

+- 3.4.9.5 Those travelling must also have the ability to seamlessly move through various individual links in their journey, which is improved through effective integrated facilities and ticketing. - 3.4.9.6 In terms of bus services, it is imperative that travel by bus is reliable, and that buses are easy to use, with integrated tickets and fares which are affordable.